 #4 HARNESS YOUR CHILD PROPERLY: Your child’s harness works just like a race car driver’s harness.
 The harness should fit snug and comfortable.
 If you can pinch the harness webbing at the collar bone between your thumb and index finger, give another tug on the adjuster strap until you can’t pinch any webbing.
 While there might be room near the belly area, a snug fit up at the collar bone is all you need.

 #5 CHECK YOUR WORK: Most car seats are unknowingly installed incorrectly.
 Finding a professional to check your installation could possibly save your child’s life!
+Make sure you are checking for the latest model of safety car seats.
+Its important to make sure you have check the safest infant car seats in 2018.
 There are many dedicated Child Passenger Safety Technicians who are willing to help.